It was a day of two skirts.

 Skirt 1, a red Principles skirt, with black Woolovers cashmere V-neck.
 Clarks heeled lace-ups.

 I haven't been out for about three weeks.
-Unless you count two visits to the doctors' surgery, one to the optician (both lurgy-related) and a routine biennial mammogram.
+Unless you count two visits to the doctors' surgery, one to the optician (all lurgy-related) and a routine biennial mammogram.
 I don't count those as "out".
 I associate "out" with hair done, the slap on, and perhaps a modicum of thought given to my attire.
 Those four "outings" did not fit my criteria.

-The Photographer, bless him. unsuccessfully attempted to take me out to afternoon tea yesterday.
+The Photographer, bless him, unsuccessfully attempted to take me out to afternoon tea yesterday.
 Undeterred, he tried again today with a lunch.
 After several attempts getting to find a restaurant/bar that had a free table for two we finally found one that could actually fit in our two bodies.
 Didn't realise that with the many restaurants on the island, this impromptu idea would be so difficult to fulfil.
 But we got there, so all was good.

 The Photographer sporting his Christmas pressie jumper and his Birthday pressie Uniqlo Light Down jacket; his seafood platter.